2025 Rulebook for DanceSport

 Editor’s Note: The USA Dance 2025 DanceSport Rulebook went into effect on April 1, 2025.
 Here you will find a Summary of the 2025 Rulebook Changes that will be in effect until the 2026 Nationals, March 27-29, 2026.

-The Invigilation Committee has developed a Pre-Bronze Syllabus that corresponds to N-class and that is included in Appendix B.
+The Invigilation Committee has developed a Pre-Bronze Syllabus which will correspond to N-class and which is included in Appendix B.

 We have added Fellow/WDSF Certified International Adjudicator certified at the A++, B++, C++, D++, and E++ levels.